Psoriasis is a skin condition that causes red patches of skin which are dry and flaky (scaly).

-You should see your GP if you think you may have psoriasis.
+- you think you may have psoriasis

 Plaque psoriasis (psoriasis vulgaris)

-They appear on your elbows, knees, scalp and lower back.
+They usually appear on your elbows, knees, scalp and lower back.
 But they can appear anywhere on your body.
 The plaques can be itchy or sore, or both.
 In severe cases, the skin around your joints may crack and bleed.

-There's a good chance guttate psoriasis will disappear completely after a few weeks.
-But some people go on to develop plaque psoriasis.
+There's a good chance guttate psoriasis will go away after a few weeks.
+But in some cases it can develop into plaque psoriasis.

 Inverse (flexural) psoriasis